 During his research into medical schools, Arber explains that MUA’s affordable education, impressive match results, and the widespread positivity surrounding the school allowed him to feel at ease when applying to MUA and made the decision easy.
 Now in his fourth year, Arber looks back fondly at the decision he made to study medicine at MUA.

 Arber explains the adjustment period that every international student goes through when leaving home.
 He gives an insight into the importance of MUA’s sense of community and the bonds he created during this time with students in the same position.
-As well as the adjustment to life on Nevis Island, Arber gives tips on how to combat the initial overwhelming nature of the Basic Sciences program in which he explains that consistency is key when putting in the work.
+As well as the adjustment to life on Nevis Island, Arber gives tips on how to combat the initial overwhelming nature of the Basic Science program in which he explains that consistency is key when putting in the work.

 Arber answers questions about his experience at clinical rotations, taking the audience through the benefits of the experience and the challenges.
 He explains how the MUA clinical team helps students a lot throughout the clinical rotations process and how all the rotations offer something different.